easytarget/pyPWMd/README.md

       Returns the (new) default value

 pypwm_client.servo(chip, timer, ratio):
-      Sets the servo position ontime to `ratio`, uses the default servo timings Returns an error string if the servo was not set
+      Sets the servo position between min and max according to `ratio`, uses the default servo timings Returns an error string if the servo was not set

 pypwm_client.servoset(chip, timer, min-period = None, max-period = None, Interval = None):
-      Sets the default servo minimum and maximum pulse periods as required, plus pulse interval Returns the (new) default values in a list, or an error string if the new values are are non-sensical
+      Sets the default servo minimum and maximum pulse periods as required, plus pulse interval Returns the (new) default values, or an error string if the new values are are non-sensical

 pypwm_client.disable(chip, timer):
       Immediately disables the specified timer